AjayTomar3342/order-delay-prediction/README.md

 ## 📖 Project Vision
 This repository contains a production-grade machine learning system designed to predict **Late Delivery Risks** in global logistics.
 Unlike a simple model script, this is a **modular ecosystem** built for reliability, scalability, and auditability.
 It bridges the gap between a cloud data warehouse (**Snowflake**) and a real-time inference service (**FastAPI**), protected by a **Statistical Drift Audit** layer.

+### 0. Business Impact

+- **a.)** This project provides a robust MLOps solution to enhance supply chain visibility by predicting shipment delays before they occur.
+- **b.)** The system automates the transition from raw logistics data to actionable predictions, significantly reducing the manual effort required for delay tracking.
+- **c.)** By enabling proactive resource allocation and early risk mitigation, the pipeline helps stabilize operational workflows and improves delivery reliability.
 ---

 ## Detailed System Architecture & Design Patterns